Srinivs-p/Twitter-s_Stream/README.md

 # Twitter-s_Stream
-Using Twitter’s API created Tweet stream.
+Using Twitter’s API created Live Tweets Streaming and stored the Twees in Oracle Database.